 There are two reasons why you don't see milk on keto food lists: it's high in sugar and it often causes digestive problems.
-That's definitely not the case with other dairy foods, but with milk you need to keep that in mind.
-For this, and many other reasons, keto dieters replace cow’s milk in their diets with keto milk alternatives..
+That's definitely not the case with other dairy foods, but with milk both are common.
+For this, and many other reasons, keto dieters replace dairy milk with keto milk alternatives..

 In this article, we talk about milk and why it’s not suitable on a keto diet.
-We also explain why other dairy products are good for you and give you 5 keto milk substitutes for you to consider.
+We also explain what other dairy products are good for you and give you 5 keto milk substitutes to add to your meals.
 We’ll also tell you the health benefits of each one and how you can make these substitutes at home.

 Since you'll be excluding milk from your diet, you want to replace it with some keto-approved alternatives for your smoothies, hot cocoa, pies, puddings, and pancakes.
 Here are some tasty and healthy keto milk substitutes for you to try:

 Unsweetened almond milk is the best keto milk you can get.
 One cup of almond milk has only 1 gram of net carbs and 3 grams of fat.
 It's also a good source of vitamins A and E, and some brands enrich their almond milk with vitamin D. Almond milk is also a good source of calcium for stronger bones.

 This keto milk is currently also the most popular plant milk in the US.
 At one point, it even surpassed soy milk in sales .
 The popularity is partially due to rising health awareness but also skepticism towards soy and dairy, both of which are seen as hormone-disrupting and potential allergens.

 Almond milk, on the other hand, is less likely to cause allergies, and there's no evidence that it has any effect on hormones .
 This popular keto milk is also a low-calorie food item, so you can safely enjoy it if weight loss is your keto goal.